preztel/Portifolio/README.md

-# Jensen Omega - Portfolio Website
+# Elias A. Elvsaas - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
 Features a dark theme with orange accents, smooth animations, and mobile-first design.